static-web-server/static-web-server/docs/content/features/error-pages.md

 ## Fallback Page for use with Client Routers

+It is possible to provide a HTML file to be used as fallback page when `GET` request paths dont exist.
-An HTML file path that is used for `GET` requests when the requested path doesn't exist.
-The fallback page is served with a `200` status code, useful when using client routers like `React Router` or similar.
-If the path is not specified or simply doesn't exist then this feature will not be active.
+The fallback page will be served with a `200` status code, useful when using client routers like `React Router` or similar.
+If the path is not specified or simply doesn't exist then this feature will not be activated.

+!!! info "The fallback page path is not relative to the root"
+    The fallback page is an independent path, so provide a valid relative or absolute path.

 It can be set with the `SERVER_FALLBACK_PAGE` environment variable or with the CLI argument `--page-fallback`.